rbuskov/hallon/README.md

       .WithProperty("date", order => order.Date);
       .WithProperty("total", order => order.Total);
 ```
-Specifying one or more properties for a resource overrides the default behaviour of including all primitive properties in the output.
-Only primitive property values are allowed.
+Specifying one or more properties for a resource overrides the default behaviour of including all properties in the output.
+Only primitive property values can be configured.

 ## Links